 For the best beaches, head straight to Mamanuca and Yasawa islands which are simply stunning.
 These islands have been featured in several Hollywood movies such as Castaway and Blue Lagoon to name a few, which have lent a great boost to Fiji tourism.

 Taveuni is often referred to as The Garden Island because of the verdant forests that abound here.
 It seems straight like a scene out of a movie, with its secluded waterfalls and greenery everywhere.
-Those on a Fiji tour will love to check out Bouma National Heritage Park here, as well as the marine park at Waitabu.
+Some of the best places to visit Fiji Those on a Fiji tour will love to check out are Bouma National Heritage Park here, as well as the marine park at Waitabu.
 At the latter, there are dive sites such as Eel Reef and Great White Wall.

 Fiji tourism depends on Nadi in Viti Levu as it has the international airport that connects Fiji to the rest of the world.
-It’s close to Denarau Island and it’s a good place to start your Fiji tour.
+It’s close to Denarau Island and it’s a must visit on your Fiji tour.
 Nadi also has several activities on and off the water.
 Jet skis and Hobie cats are available for those who want to enjoy the water while sky diving and zip lining is perfect for those who are looking for a land-based adrenaline rush.